 Glenda holds a bachelor’s degree in translation and a postgraduate degree from King’s College, University of London, in applied linguistics and English language teaching.
 She was a professor for and coordinator of the extracurricular English program at the University of Buenos Aires, where she was in charge of teacher training courses.
 Since 1987, she has been a member of the Humanist Movement, serving as a lecturer and promoter of grassroots nonviolence and nondiscrimination groups in Argentina, Paraguay, Spain, and Brazil.
 Born in Argentina, she has lived for the last nine years in São Paulo, where she works as a freelance conference interpreter and translator and promotes humanist education programs with community-based groups.
 She has been a country coordinator with IHP since 2008.

 Camilla is a Brazilian-British translator, educator, and historian.
-She has worked with IHP in São Paulo since 2014 as a field assistant to three IHP programs.
-Since 2009, she has worked as a language teacher for adults and children and as a Portuguese-English translator.
+She has worked with IHP in São Paulo since 2014 as a field assistant and language facilitator to three IHP programs (Cities in the 21st Century, Health and Community, and Social Innovation).
+In spring 2018 she worked as the trustees’ fellow accompanying the Cities in the 21st Century group throughout the semester.
+Since 2009, she has been teaching English for adults and children and translating at events.
 Camilla graduated in 2011 as a historian from the University of São Paulo, where she focused her studies on education, Brazilian culture, and children/youth literature.
-She has finished a specialization in graphic design and hopes to use what she learned to create, illustrate, and publish children books.
+In 2017, she has finished a specialization in graphic design and hopes to use what she learned to create, illustrate, and publish children books.
 She is a member of the study groups Pindorama (Brazilian culture in focus) and Fantasy Literature in Brazil.